-The grant agreement was signed in early 2023, and most projects will begin in Summer or Fall 2023.
+The grant agreement was signed in early 2023, and most projects will begin in Fall/Winter 2023.

 In early 2022, the City of Oakland received notification of a grant award from the California Air Resources Board (CARB) to fund four projects in West Oakland.
 Collectively, these four projects are the West Oakland Sustainable Transportation Equity Project (STEP).
 The grant agreement was signed in early 2023, with most project elements beginning in Summer or Fall 2023.

 STEP’s overarching purpose is to increase transportation equity in a way that benefits residents of disadvantaged and low-income communities.
 Based on environmental justice principles, STEP funds projects that are priorities for historically under-served and over-burdened residents by requiring that projects center the knowledge and expertise of these residents through all phases of the project.

 The West Oakland STEP grant will fund the following projects identified by community residents and stakeholders:

 - West Oakland Truck Management Plan Implementation, which includes improving truck route signage, truck and trailer parking enforcement, and truck traffic calming recommendations

 - West Oakland Pedestrian Improvements and Urban Greening, which includes building up to 2.3 miles of sidewalks, planting up to 2,000 trees and shrubs, and developing a community-based stewardship model